ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 p:
 :   Domain Owner Assessment Policy (plain-text; RECOMMENDED for policy
     records).
-Indicates the severity of concern the Domain Owner or PSO has for mail using its domain but not passing DMARC verification.
+Indicates the message handling preference the Domain Owner or PSO has for mail using its domain but not passing DMARC verification.
     Policy applies to the domain queried and to subdomains, unless subdomain policy is explicitly described using the "sp" or "np" tags.
     This tag is mandatory for policy records only, but not for third-party